ibpsa/project1/meetings/2017-08-05-san-francisco/ibpsa-project-1-workplan/source/proposal.rst

-Similar objectives have been shared by IEA EBC Annex 60 (http://www.iea-annex60.org/), a project in which 41 institutes from 16 countries participate between 2012 and 2017.
-Annex 60 develops and demonstrates new computational technologies based on the open standards Modelica (as a modeling language), Functional Mockup Interface FMI (for exchange of legacy models or simulators), and Industry Foundation Classes (for Building Information Models).
+Similar objectives have been shared by IEA EBC Annex 60 (http://www.iea-annex60.org/), a project in which 41 institutes from 16 countries participated between 2012 and 2017.
+Annex 60 developed and demonstrated new computational technologies based on the open standards Modelica (as a modeling language), Functional Mockup Interface FMI (for exchange of legacy models or simulators), and Industry Foundation Classes (for Building Information Models).

-The primary objectives within the technology-development subtask 1 of Annex 60 are:
+The primary objectives within the technology-development subtask 1 of Annex 60 were:

 #.
 To develop and distribute a well documented, vetted and validated
    open-source Modelica library that serves as the core of future